SublimeText/InactivePanes/README.md

 Views in inactive groups will automatically dimmed automatically when you install it.

-When you want to disable this package, the easiest solution is to simply set the dim strength to `0` (see below).
-Alternatively you can use Package Control's `Disable Package` and `Enable Package` commands.
+When you want to disable this package, use Package Control's *Disable Package* and *Enable Package* commands.
+Alternatively you can adjust your `"ignored_packages"` setting manually.

-**Warning**: If you want to remove the package, use Package Control's `Remove Package` command.
+**Warning**: If you want to remove the package, use Package Control's *Remove Package* command.
 Do **not** delete the plugin folder by yourself if you didn't disable the package before and ST is not running!
 This will cause various error messages (but nothing critical).

 ### Configuration

-The following settings can be modified in your *User settings file* (`Preferences > Settings - User`):
+The following settings can be specified everywhere where you'd specify a `color_scheme` - user settings (*Preferences &gt; Settings - User*), syntax-specific (*Preferences &gt; Settings - More &gt; Syntax Specific - User*) or [project settings][projset].
+Thus, you can adjust each color scheme separately to blend with your theme's sidebar for example.

 *   `"inactive_panes_dim_color"` (*default*: `"#7F7F7F"`, gray)

     Change the color to dim to.
+Must be in the format `#RRGGBB` with hexadecimal numbers.

 *   `"inactive_panes_dim_strength"` (*default*: `0.2`)

     Change the dim strength; ranges from `0` (no modification) to `1` (everything will be changed to the color set above).

-### Screnshots
+### Images

 #### Dark Scheme